Chester Back Roads

 Afterthoughts: Chester is the home base of Bodfish, a legend in California riding.
 His bike shop is on Main Street on the lake side in the old part of town.
 He’s happy to advise about routes, paved and dirt, and he has a free map of road and MTB rides in the area.

 If you’re staying in Chester, I recommend the Bidwell House, a friendly, charming B and B that is the beautiful old summer vacation home of California’s historical titan John Bidwell.
-And it’s a bargain, especially if you ask for one of the two small, quirky rooms.
+It lacks air conditioning, but otherwise is a plum.

 1. Jim Passadore